 Investors in the Thrift Savings Plan have now seen their stock investments going down for the third straight month.
-(See all of the most recent and historical TSP fund monthly returns in the TSP Corner.)

 Here are the results for July: